Jim Gray (jurist): 2012 vice-presidential candidacy

 On April 27, 2012, the question "What would you think of Judge Gray running for Vice President?" was posted from Gray's Facebook page, and received numerous positive responses.
 Within three days of the posting, it was confirmed that Gray had been chosen by 2012 Libertarian presidential candidate Gary Johnson to be his preferred running mate should Johnson receive the party's nomination at the 2012 Libertarian National Convention.
 Gray then confirmed his candidacy for the Libertarian vice-presidential nomination in an open letter to the party's Convention delegates.
 On May 5, 2012, Gray won the Libertarian Party (LP) vice-presidential nomination on the first ballot with 60% of the vote.
 He ran on the ticket with Johnson, who received the LP presidential nomination.

 2020 presidential campaign

 On April 13, 2020, Gray announced his intention to seek the Libertarian Party's nomination for president with Larry Sharpe as his running mate.
 The announcement came in response to Lincoln Chafee exiting the race.
 He dropped out on May 23, 2020.

 Personal life

 Gray resides in Newport Beach, California.
-He is married, and is the father of children William, Jennifer, and Ky.
+He is married, and is the father of three children.